jbasen/Crestron-Shelly/README.md

 V11 includes bug fix for the RGBW module.
 It also adds support for the Shelly Plug and has been tested with a number of newer Shelly Plus and Pro relays

+V12 A significant change was made here.
+After discussions with Shelly I found that in newer Shelly modules the security behind usernames/passwords in modules has changed significantly.
+They have made it much more secure and this broke username/password support in the Crestron-Shelly modules.
+Because I have not had any complaints about this being broken I have decided to simply eliminate the support for usernames/passwords as these modules are designed for local control (processor to Shelly device) in a residential setting.
+So, username/password parameter fields have been eliminated in all v12 modules.

+Other changes in V12 are fixes in the dimmer2 module when it is used to control a Shelly Duo bulb.
+Finally, as requested by a user the dimmer2 module now has outputs for button presses on the switch input.